ccchwang/react-dynamic-UI/README.md

 ```
 ## Usage

 The Jumbotron can take in any number of JumbotronCol children components.
 Each JumbotronCol can be configured with one of four animations - fadeUp, fadeAppear, fadeInLeft, and fadeInRight.
-These animations are passed to the component as the fadeEffect prop.
+These animations are passed to the component via the fadeEffect prop.

 ```javascript
 import React from 'react';